nsidc/usaon-benefit-tool/doc/reference/glossary.md

 ## Response Object Registry

 A list of available `response objects`.
-Drives consistency in naming across `surveys` to support `analysis` and also to ease data entry for `Respondents`, over time.
+Drives consistency in naming across `assessments` to support `analysis` and also to ease data entry for `Respondents`, over time.

-`Respondents` may add new `applications`, `data products`, and `observing systems` to the `registry`.
+`Respondents` may add new `objects` to the `registry`.

-There is a generic `Registered Survey Object` structure that applies to Applications, Data Product, and Observing Systems.
+There is a generic `Registered Object` structure that applies to Applications, Data Product, and Observing Systems.
+`Application` - an instantiation of an `object` in a particular `assessment` where that object connects directly to the `societal benefit areas`.
+This could also be referred to as the focal point for an `assessment`.
+There are a few additional fields that apply to `end product` `objects`, and that influence the way those `objects` are displayed.
+These `end products` are also referred to as `applications`.

 There is a separate structure to register `Societal Benefit Area objects`.

 Ongoing efforts are being made to align this data structure with best practices and partner organization structures (e.g. Polar Observing Assets working group, Arctic Data Center, Federated Search crew) with the goal to be able to import or sync items in the registry from an external source.

+> :memo: To simplify the database construction, we are pursuing a tiered development process.
+> A simplified version of the `object` fields are described below with steps for increasing
+> the complexity and utility of the `objects` and `object library`.

-### Fields
+### Version 1 Fields

-* `Object Type`: Type of Object - `Observing System`, `Data Product`, or `Application`.
+* `Object Type`: Type of Object - `Observing System`, `Intermediate Product`, `End Product`.
-   (_Multiplicity: 1..1; Format: Pick from Observing System, Data Product, or Application_)
+   (_Multiplicity: 1..1; Format: Pick from list_)

+  _NOTE_ This is the field currently under debate.
+What is the correct level of detail to be able to interpret the information and build diagrams, while still creating a streamlined and intuitive process?
+  Working definitions below.

+  * `End product` - a service, product, or outcome that directly supports societal benefit.
+It often informs non-experts or experts in other domains.
+  * `Intermediate product` - An intermediate product, like a dataset, is a product, service, process, or outcome derived from direct observations, models, or other types of knowledge synthesis.
+It has the potential to be used by a variety of users but is generally not as accessible to non-experts
+  * `Observing system` - A system or human in the environment or at a distance (e.g. remote sensing) that senses environmental conditions and records them for use by others, including through oral transmission.

-* `Short Name`: Short name/description of the object, which would be displayed in the analysis to save space.
+* `Acronym/Short Name`: Acronym or a short name of the object, which would be displayed in the sankey diagram to save space.
-   Preferably in the format [Organization acronym] [name], e.g. USGS stream gauge network.
    (_Multiplicity: 1..1; Format: Text_)
 * `Full Name`: Full name of the object.
 In the case where the full name is brief, this may be the same as the `short name`.
-   Preferably in the format [Organization acronym] [name], e.g. USGS Groundwater and Streamflow Information Program.
    (_Multiplicity: 1..1; Format: Text_)
-* `Organization`: The entity/entities responsible for the operation of the observing system, data product, or application.
-   Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC).
-   (_Multiplicity: 1..n; Format: Text/List_)
-   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
-* `Funder`: The entity responsible for funding the observing system, data product, or application.
-Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC). (_Multiplicity: 1..n; Format: Text/List_)
-   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
-* `Country/Countries`: The countries contributing to running or funding an object.
-   (_Multiplicity: 1..n; Format: Pick from [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) or similar_)
-* `Website`: The URL to access the referenced object directly (_Multiplicity: 0..1; Format: URL_)
+* `Website (about)`: The URL to access more information about the referenced object (_Multiplicity: 0..1; Format: URL_)
+* `Website (data access)`: The URL to access data directly (_Multiplicity: 0..1; Format: URL_)
 * `Description`: Short summary of the object, including geographic or thematic scope. (_Multiplicity: 1..1; Format: Text_)
-* `Contact Name`: The name of a point of contact for the object, e.g. a data manager or program coordinator. (_Multiplicity: 0..1; Format: Text_)
-* `Contact Title`: The title of a point of contact for the object. (_Multiplicity: 0..1; Format: Text_)
-* `Contact Email`: The email address for a point of contact for the object. (_Multiplicity: 0..1; Format: Email_)
+* `Contact Information`: An email address, web form link, or phone number for people to contact if the have questions about the object.
-* `Tags`: Please add three or more tags to indicate thematic- or geographic- information about this object to aid in analysis and discovery. (_Multiplicity: 0..n; Format: Text_)
-   * This is a user-defined field that admins can and will edit.
-It creates additional flexibility in the analysis, for example allowing for a regionally- or thematically-focused `analysis`.
-   * For the early phase of this tool, the description above encourages users to include multiple tags, but the software does not require it.
-* `Version`: Match the version identification system used by the observing system, data product, or application managers.
-   This field allows the `analyses` to reflect change over time.
-   (_Multiplicity: 0..n; Format: Text_)
+   (_Multiplicity: 0..1; Format: Text_)
 * `Persistent Identifier`: A standard way to refer back to the object's source, usually a DOI (_Multiplicity: 0..n; Format: Text_)

-* `Real`: A boolean indicating that an object is real (not hypothetical).
-Maybe could be called `hypothetical` instead?
-   (_Multiplicity: 1..1; Format: Boolean_)
+ _NOTE_ In most parts of the diagram, an `object`'s node color is defined by it's performance as an input to various outputs.
+For example, the color of an observing system is calculated as a weighted average of its performance score relative to the `intermediate products` it supports.
+In the instance of an `end product` which links directly to `societal benefit areas`, this logic does not apply because `end products` are often serving `societal benefit areas` outside of their main mission or scope.
+Instead, their node color is displayed based on an `performance rating` that connects to specific `performance criteria`.
+See details below.

-`Application` objects also include:
+`End product` objects also include:
 * `Application Performance Criteria`: Text description of what the ideal performance of this data product looks like.
    (_Multiplicity: 1..1; Format: Text_)